ROCm/rocm-install-on-windows/docs/index.rst

         :alt: Window with AMD arrow logo, futuristic background and completion notice

     .. note::
-        Should the installer terminate due to unexpected circumstances, or the user forcibly terminates the installer, the temporary directory created under `C:\AMD` may be safely removed.
-Installed components will not depend on this folder (unless the user specifies `C:\AMD` as an install folder explicitly).
+        Should the installer terminate due to unexpected circumstances, or you forcibly terminate the installer, the temporary directory created under `C:\AMD` may be safely removed.
+Installed components will not depend on this folder (unless you specify `C:\AMD` as an install folder explicitly).

 Uninstall
 =====================================